6. Differential expression of genes in your dataset¶

 Did you know that you can tailor visualization of specific genes in one go?

-You can annotate gene names (gene symbols) by providing them in this box.
+You can annotate gene names (gene symbols) by providing them in the ‘Mark genes’ field of the Adjustable Settings panel.
 By default, these will appear in red, size=10, on your plot.
 You can change the size and/or color of these genes either individually, or in groups.

 Please take note of the following rules: to mark groups of genes for which the same criteria apply, first type the genes (comma separated), followed by :s=size, followed by :c=r,g,bfor single genes: gene1:s=25:c=0,0,255;gene2:s=20:c=200,0,0for groups of genes: (gene1,gene2,gene3):s=25:c=0,0,255;(gene4,gene5,gene6):s=20:c=200,0,0”